AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 * Check each delivery throughput to make sure that it is consistent with the delivery content's validity (e.g. 'flash sales' should be delivered in minutes, not days).
 * When using [waves](../../delivery/using/steps-sending-the-delivery.md#sending-using-multiple-waves), verify that each wave has enough time to finish before the next one is triggered.
 * Check that the number of errors and new [quarantines](../../delivery/using/understanding-quarantine-management.md) are consistent with other deliveries.
-* Carefully consult the [delivery logs](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history) in detail to check the kind of errors that are highlighted (block lists, DNS issues, anti-spam rules, etc.).
+* Carefully consult the [delivery logs](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history) in detail to check the kind of errors that are highlighted (denylists, DNS issues, anti-spam rules, etc.).

 ## Signal Spam {#signal-spam}